-the reconstruction procedure could work in nearly real time, if we work with 8-bit grayscale images, with lower resolution, if we create the sparse depth image of only part of the scene and/or simply if we use a faster computer.
-This could be used for robot navigation, [1].
+- 1. Such systems can be used for 3D reconstruction of small rooms. - 2.
+With respect to the presented reconstruction times we could conclude that the reconstruction procedure could work in nearly real time, if we would work with 8-bit grayscale images, with lower resolution, if we would create the sparse depth image of only part of the scene and/or simply if we would use a faster computer.
+This could be used for robot navigation [6].

-A further time reduction in panorama building can be achieved: instead of building the panorama from only one column of the captured image, we could build the panorama from the wider stripe of the captured image, [12].
+A further time reduction in panorama building can be achieved: Instead of building the panorama from only one column of the captured image, we could build the panorama from the wider stripe of the captured image [11].
 Thus, we would increase the speed of the building process.
-If we use this idea in our system, we know that within the stripe the angle φ is changing.
-However, the question is how this influences the reconstruction procedure.
+If we would use this idea in our system, we know that within the stripe the angle φ is changing.
+However, the question is how this influences the reconstruction procedure?